NCEA vs Cambridge (CIE) - a comparison

 The mark scheme and assessment criteria for CIE is very well defined, with many years worth of resources including past exam papers and mark schemes freely available online.
 Our students have been able to look at past samples and get a very clear expectation of what they need to do in an exam.
 All students in New Zealand will sit the exact same exams for a subject.

 The NCEA mark scheme is much more open to interpretation, with the examiner’s expectations being a lot less clear.
-To give you an idea, mark schemes may go along the lines of “this student shows good understanding” - excellence, “this student shows general understanding” – merit, “this student shows basic understanding” – achieved and our students are left there trying to figure out what exactly is the difference between good, general and basic understanding.
+In some cases, mark schemes may go along the lines of “this student shows good understanding” - excellence, “this student shows general understanding” – merit, “this student shows basic understanding” – achieved and our students are left there trying to figure out what exactly is the difference between good, general and basic understanding.
 In addition, with the internals being written and marked by different parties, there is less consistency than with CIE.

 The expectations of NCEA are not always clear and the there aren’t too many resources online - it makes it more difficult to prepare for assessments when compared to CIE.
 NCEA study guides can help with this.
 However, this could be seen as encouraging students to more fully understand the concepts and material as opposed to just learning for the sake of sitting the exams.